aarthivenkat/Advanced-BINF-Lab-CSE185/labreport/CSE185_Week2_LabReport.md

 3. Informatics: Using quality scores from the FASTQ files, we are able to understand how the quality lowers as the read length increases.
 This is largely because errors that occur during sequencing tend to accumulate, resulting in less certainty as to the base represented by a cluster.
 To ameliorate this problem, we can trim the reads to ensure the per base quality scores satisfies a threshold for every read.
 This was done for us in this lab.
 We can also use the per tile quality scores to determine if there were significant issues with the flow cell, such as a bubble or a piece of dirt.

 Error control is important for accurately identifying and analyzing rare variants because rare variants will have extremely low frequency - that close to the sequencing error rate.
 If we have too many errors in our sequencing, then the error rate will be inordinately high, and we will not be able to determine whether a variant we have identified is a true variant or an error.
 However, by applying principles of error control we learned in lecture and from [Robasky et al](https://www.nature.com/articles/nrg3655), we can lower error rate and increase the significance of our findings.

+#### Problems and Questions

+It seems that our control files have a relatively high sequencing error rate (0.25%), so I would be interested in looking into why these controls consistently differ from the reference sequence at certain positions.
+If I knew the cause, I could further investigate how to mitigate these effects and analyze rare variants with stronger confidence.
+Further, the epitope analysis paper by Munoz and Deem seems to admit there are lacuns in the quanitification of epitope dominance, particularly that a "precise determination" of dominance and an experimental measure of p_epitope and cross activity in proposed vaccine strains would be productive.
+This paper seems to be an initial analysis of epitopes, and with more quantification and measures of epitope variation for future experiments, we could make better predictions with our data.

 ## Citations
 You can use any commonly used format you like, but be consistent.
 Lab reports will be submitted via turnitin to check for plagiarism, so be sure to cite other people’s ideas, and put everything in your own words (paraphrasing) if you aren’t using direct quotes.